eendenhart/bitcoin-gui-docker/README.md

 # bitcoinwallet-gui-docker

-This is an docker for Zcash Wallet inside an docker with xfce gui, I made this with the objective of dont have 20 or 30 gigs in my pc by an wallet so i put it on my server.
+This is an docker for BITCOIN Wallet inside an docker with xfce gui, I made this with the objective of dont have 120+ gigs in my pc so i put it on my server.

 This image is based on
 https://hub.docker.com/r/consol/ubuntu-xfce-vnc/